MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_3.md

 However, all Telemetrix servers are remarkably similar.
 The discussion below would be almost identical if any other server were chosen.
 Once you learn about one Telemetrix server, you are fully prepared to understand them all.
-In this post, we will examine the file's structure, major data structures, and internal workings.
+This post will examine the file's structure, major data structures, and internal workings.